-The Company also has certain leases of buildings and machinery with lease terms of 12 months or less and leases of office equipment with low value.
+Leases of buildings with lease terms of 12 months or less with no purchase option and leases of office equipment with low value.
 The Company applies the 'short-term lease' and 'lease of low-value assets' recognition exemptions for these leases.